 T-bone steak is named for the T-shaped bone running through the center of the meat.
 This bone adds to its presentation and also helps to conduct heat evenly throughout the meat during cooking.
-This results in a steak that is both tender and flavorful, with a perfect balance of richness and meatiness.
+This makes a steak that’s tender and flavorful, with a perfect balance of richness and meatiness!

-T-bone steaks are easy to find at most butchers and grocery stores, making them a great choice for home cooks looking to create a restaurant-quality meal.
-Overall, this tender steak is the ideal choice for this recipe because of its superior taste, texture, and versatility.
-When choosing T-bone steaks at the grocery store, look for USDA prime, bright red with marbling & avoid brown or gray spots.
-Choose steaks that are at least one inch thick for the best results.
+When choosing T-bone steaks at the grocery store, look for USDA prime, bright red with marbling & avoid brown or gray spots (those are old).
+Oh, and… Choose steaks that are at least one inch thick for the best results!

 (The only way to make this recipe even better is to use Porterhouse Steaks.
 Which are like a T Bone but with more Fillet!)